oTranVanCong/Training/README.md

 This repository for training Ruby on rails.
 I have built simple Restful API for simple Todo app

 * You can access this API on https://todo-congtv.herokuapp.com

+* How to run this app on localhost
+  * Install environments
+    * Ruby
+    * Rails
+    * Postgres server
+  * Download source code from this repository and go in the source code directory run following:
+    * rake db:create
+    * rake db:migrate
+    * rails s

 * Routes URL of this app following:

 ```